prakashlab/octopi-driver-board/README.md

 ## Install

-To set up your computer for using this repository, you will need to install [KiCAD](https://kicad.org/) version ≥ 5.1.0.
-You should have the default symbol, footprint, and 3-D model libraries provided by KiCAD.
-References to custom symbols, footprints, and 3-D models will work out-of-the-box, as they are all provided in this repository and referenced in KiCAD relative to the `${KIPRJMOD}` environment variable.
+To set up your computer for using this repository, you will need to install [KiCad](https://kicad.org/) version ≥ 5.1.0.
+You should have the default symbol, footprint, and 3-D model libraries provided by KiCad.
+References to custom symbols, footprints, and 3-D models will work out-of-the-box, as they are all provided in this repository and referenced in KiCad relative to the `${KIPRJMOD}` environment variable.

-To prepare 3D models for components, you will need to download [FreeCAD 0.19](https://github.com/FreeCAD/FreeCAD/releases/tag/0.19_pre) and install the [KiCAD StepUp workbench](https://github.com/easyw/kicadStepUpMod).
+To prepare 3D models for components, you will need to download [FreeCAD 0.19](https://github.com/FreeCAD/FreeCAD/releases/tag/0.19_pre) and install the [KiCad StepUp workbench](https://github.com/easyw/kicadStepUpMod).

 ## Usage